Phonon anomalies within the polar charge density wave phase of the structurally chiral superconductor Mo$_3$Al$_2$C: Results and Discussion

-Upon cooling below $T^* = $155\,K, Mo$_3$Al$_2$C undergoes a CDW transition, and becomes a rhombohedral R3 structure with the point group $C_3$.
-The primitive cell at low temperature becomes a $2\times 2 \times1$ superstructure and thus four times larger in the hexagonal setting~\cite{Wu_2024_NC}.
-The correlation table for the point group $O$ indicates that $A_1$ and $A_2$ irreducible representations merge into $A$ irreducible representation in the R3 phase, $E$ irreducible representation does not change, and $T_2$ irreducible representation splits into $A+E$ in the R3 phase~\cite{Wu_2024_NC}.
-From the group theoretical considerations, $\Gamma$ point phonon modes of the rhombohedral Mo$_3$Al$_2$C can be expressed as $\Gamma_\text{tot}$ = 96$A$ $\oplus$ 96$E$.
-Raman active modes and IR active modes $\Gamma_{\text{Raman}}$ = $\Gamma_{\text{IR}}$ = 95$A \oplus 95E$, and the acoustic mode $\Gamma_{\text{acoustic}}$ =$A \oplus E$.
-Note that the fully-symmetry carbon lattice vibration mode becomes Raman active in the $C_3$ phase below $T^*$.
+Upon cooling below $T^* = $155\,K, Mo$_3$Al$_2$C undergoes a CDW transition and becomes a rhombohedral $R3$ structure with point group $C_3$.
+The primitive cell at low temperature becomes a $2\times 2 \times1$ superstructure and thus 4 times larger in the hexagonal setting~\cite{Wu_2024_NC}.
+The correlation table for point group $O$ indicates that the $A_1$ and $A_2$ irreducible representations merge into the $A$ irreducible representation in the $R3$ phase, the $E$ irreducible representation does not change, and the $T_2$ irreducible representation splits into $A+E$ in the $R3$ phase~\cite{Wu_2024_NC}.
+From the group theoretical considerations, the $\Gamma$ point phonon modes of the rhombohedral Mo$_3$Al$_2$C can be expressed as $\Gamma_\text{tot}$ = 96$A$ $\oplus$ 96$E$.
+Raman active modes and IR active modes are $\Gamma_{\text{Raman}}$ = $\Gamma_{\text{IR}}$ = 95$A \oplus 95E$, and the acoustic mode $\Gamma_{\text{acoustic}}$ =$A \oplus E$.
+Note that the fully symmetric carbon lattice vibration mode becomes Raman active in the $C_3$ phase below $T^*$.